Stl1337/TryCatch/README.md

 5. My Trips
    A. Plan a trip (invite folks, RSVP, email/text updates?)
-   B. Past Trips w/Locations (linked from weather reports)
+   B. Past Trips w/Locations (linked from weather reports), catches, photos, etc.

 6. Catches/Memories
    A. Catch/Boat Photos
-   B. Use info from trip to tag photos
+   B. Use info from trip to tag photos, buddies
    C. Choose equipment/lures to associate with location

+7. Fishing Stream
+   A. Timelime of publicly available fishing photos and catches, like instagram